lolbus/SFS_MLEngineer_Assessment/README.md

 The cloud architecture for this project is designed to be scalable, secure, and efficient, following a flow from data acquisition to model training and deployment.
 Here is a breakdown of the architecture:

 1. **Data Acquisition and Storage**:
-   - **Data from URA**: The data is collected periodically from the Urban Redevelopment Authority (URA) to ensure the latest dataset is always available.
    - **PostgreSQL Processing**: The raw data from URA is processed in a PostgreSQL database to filter out relevant data for training the ML model.
    - **PostgreSQL Data Storage**: The processed and filtered data is then stored in the PostgreSQL database, ensuring it is ready for use in model training.